durganmcbroom/artifact-resolver/README.md

 - **ArtifactResolver** : As the name suggests, this resolves artifacts.
 More specifically it creates metadata about artifacts and then is able to return a tree of artifacts and their transitive dependencies.
-- **ArtifactMeta** : Metadata about an artifact including: links to resources(jar etc.), information about transitive dependencies and other repository specific data.
+- **ArtifactMeta** : Metadata about an artifact including: links to resources(jar etc.), information about transitive dependencies (internally called children) and other repository specific data.
     - **Descriptor** : Information about where to find an artifact.
-    - **TransitiveInfo** : Information about where to find transitive artifacts.
+    - **ChildInfo** : Information about where to find child (transitive) artifact.
 - **Artifact** : A resolved artifact containing metadata and children.

 ### Examples